 RULE TWO: DON’T SLEEP TOO LONG!

 This country is new to you!
 What are you doing underneath those bed sheets?
 From Chef Training US we invite you to follow what we call the “100% rule”.
-Anything you do during your international experience, you should be doing it to 100%.
-If you are working, work your hardest; if you go party, enjoy the dancing and the company of your friends; if you do some trip, don’t let any detail slip through your fingers, take a lot of pictures, post them on your Social Media, and tell other people to join you!
+Anything you do during your international experience; you should be doing it at 100%.
+If you are working, work your hardest; if you party, enjoy the dancing and the company of your friends; if you take a trip, don’t let any detail slip through your fingers, take a lot of pictures, post them on your Social Media, and tell other people to join you!
 Be the best you 100% of the time, because this time of your life is unforgettable!

-In the workspace, don’t be afraid of proposing to your supervisor some initiatives that you are capable to do, and inspire and involve the rest of the team in the project.
+In the workplace, don’t be afraid to propose to your supervisor some initiatives that you are capable of doing, and inspire and involve the rest of the team in the project.
 They will appreciate that you bring different perspectives to the workplace.
 In your personal life, create plans and encourage your new friends and acquaintances to join you in them.
 From preparing a picnic in a park, going to museums or attending regional fests.
 There’s a wide range of ways to have fun and strengthen new relationships!

-Now pack up your things, get these rules in your suitcase and your brain, and you are ready to make this new adventure in your life an incredible experience that you’ll never forget!
+Now pack up your things and get these rules in your suitcase and your brain.
+You are ready to make this new adventure in your life an incredible experience that you’ll never forget!